SikuliX/SikuliX-Docs/src/main/resources/docs/source/appclass.rst

 		*Usage:* ``someApp = App(application)``

-		Open the specified application, if it is not yet opened and bring it to front
+		Create an App instance, to later use with the instance methods (:ref:`see above <CreateAppInstance>`)

 		:param application: The name of an application (case-insensitive), that can be found in the path used by the system to locate applications, or the full path to an application.
 Optionally you might add parameters, that will be given to the application at open (see :py:func:`setUsing`).
 		:return: an App object, that can be used with the instance methods

 	.. py:method:: isRunning([waitTime])